DaveMielke/NBP/b2g/doc/UserInterface/Overview/keys.rst

 * a cursor routing key
 * a volume key

-also signals the completion of a combination.
+also signals the completion of the current combination.
+This means that you don't then press Space to indicate that you're done.
-This means that a combination involving more than one of these other keys cannot be used when in One Hand Mode.
+It also means that a combination involving more than one of these other keys can't be used when in One Hand Mode.
 Additional alternate combinations have been defined, therefore, in order to mitigate this restriction.
 They are: